1978 Philadelphia Phillies

-After two 100-win seasons and two LCS departures, the Phillies entered 1978 as plausible favorites to win the National League pennant.
-They spent the 1977-78 offseason mainly standing pat with a strong core.
-Even mid-season, their only notable move was a pair of trades that replaced Gene Garber with Rawly Eastwick in a well-stocked bullpen while adding Dick Ruthven to the rotation, at the cost of a few spare position players.
+After two 100-win seasons and two exits in the League Championship Series, the 1978 Philadelphia Phillies entered the season as plausible favorites to win the National League pennant.
+They spent the offseason mainly standing pat and not tinkering with a strong core.
+Even in mid-season, their only notable move was a pair of trades that replaced Gene Garber with Rawly Eastwick in a well-stocked bullpen, while adding Dick Ruthven to the rotation, at the cost of a few spare position players.

-The Phillies broke well from the gate and by mid-June were battling the surprising Chicago Cubs for first place in the East.
+The Phillies broke well from the gate and by mid-June were battling the surprising Chicago Cubs for first place in the NL East.
 In a key pair of series in late June and early July, the Phillies beat Chicago in 8 of 9 games to take over the lead.
-Even indifferent play later in July and through August didn't unlatch the Phillies' hold on their division, despite a furious August rush by the Pirates.
+Even indifferent play later in July and through August didn't unlatch the Phillies' hold on the division lead, despite a furious August rush by the Pittsburgh Pirates.